bbauska/W3Cx-5of5/README.md

   alt="." />
 <!-- ![](./images/image195.png){width="6.5in"height="4.077083333333333in"} -->

-If you scroll down the right panel of the devtool console, as in the above screenshot, you will be able to look at all the properties, all the methods, all the event listeners:
+<p>If you scroll down the right panel of the devtool console, as in the
+above screenshot, you will be able to look at all the properties, all the methods, all the event listeners:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 226.
 (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">